Textualize/textual/docs/widgets/data_table.md

 The [add_column][textual.widgets.DataTable.add_column] also accepts a `key` argument and works similarly.

 Keys are important because cells in a data table can change location due factors like row deletion and sorting.
-Thus, using keys instead of coordinates allows us to refer to data without worrying changing coordinates.
+Thus, using keys instead of coordinates allows us to refer to data without worrying about its current location in the table.

 Sometimes you wish to perform an operation on a cell/row/column based solely on coordinates, without regard for the data that is currently visible at those coordinates.
 In these cases you can make use of the [coordinate_to_cell_key][textual.widgets.DataTable.coordinate_to_cell_key] method to convert